 License plate covers are illegal in Maryland.
 The fine for using a cover is $70, according to the District Court of Maryland.
 The law also prohibits selling or promoting the use of covers and carries a $70 fine for each violation.

-GPS Locaters: The locations of speed cameras is public information and readily available online.
+GPS Locaters: The is public information and readily available online.
 A number of companies charge a fee to provide this information in different formats.

 Beatthecameras.com offers a product called the GPS Angel for $129.
 It looks similar to a radar detector and is mounted on the dashboard.